 IEEE 802.11i-2004 or Wi-Fi Protected Access 2 (WPA2) is an amendment of the original definition of the IEEE 802.11 or WPA, a standard that specifies security protocols to create a WLAN.
 WPA2 appeared in 2004 as a replacement for the insecure WEP and WPA.

 WPA2 implements CCMP as an encryption protocol (that makes use of AES encryption algorithm), replacing unsafe TKIP (that makes use of RC4 encryption algorithm) of the previous versions.

 WPA2 supports two RSNA integrity and confidentiality encryption protocols:

 - CCMP (Counter Mode Cipher Block Chaining Message Authentication Code Protocol)

-TKIP encryption protocol was deprecated in 2012 and it is considered unsafe, so from a security point of view WPA2-CCMP or WPA3 must be used instead.
+TKIP encryption protocol was deprecated in 2012 and it is considered unsafe, and so are encryption modes WPA and WPA2-TKIP.